 According to a Coschedule study, marketers who set goals are 376% more likely to achieve success than those who don’t.
 Out of all goal-setting marketers, 70% were able to achieve their goals.

-Some goals you can target in your campaign include:
+Some goals you can target in your social media marketing campaign include:

 - Raising brand awareness